timwis/leaflet-choropleth/README.md

 (fetch geojson and data file via AJAX and join them on common property)

 ## Development
-This application uses [webpack](http://webpack.github.io/) to build the JavaScript and [standard](https://github.com/feross/standard) for code style linting.
+This project uses [webpack](http://webpack.github.io/) to build the JavaScript and [standard](https://github.com/feross/standard) for code style linting.

 * While developing, use `npm run watch` to automatically rebuild when files are saved